 In accordance with regulatory requirements and GAAP, we maintain an allowance for loan losses to provide for incurred loan and lease losses and a reserve for unfunded loan commitments.
 Our allowance for loan losses may not be adequate to absorb actual loan losses, and future provisions for loan losses could materially and adversely affect our operating results.
 Our allowance for loan losses is based on prior experience and an evaluation of the risks inherent in our then-current portfolio.
 The amount of future losses may also vary depending on changes in economic, operating and other conditions, including changes in interest rates that may be beyond our control, and these losses may exceed current estimates.
 Federal and state regulators, as an integral part of their examination process, review our loans and leases and allowance for loan losses.
-While we believe our allowance for loan losses, such increases may not be sufficient to address losses, and regulators may require us to increase this allowance even further.
+While we believe our allowance for loan losses is appropriate for the risk identified in our loan and lease portfolio, we may need to increase the allowance for loan losses, such increases may not be sufficient to address losses, and regulators may require us to increase this allowance even further.
 Any of these occurrences could have a material adverse effect on our business, financial condition, results of operations and prospects.